docmode-health/AIDE-CDSS/docs/installation/NETWORKING.md

 4. Open the `docker-compose.yaml` file in a text editor like Notepad++

-5. Replace `127.0.0.1` with the IP address of the server Perplexica is running on in these two lines:
+5. Replace `127.0.0.1` with the IP address of the server AIDE-CDSS is running on in these two lines:

 ```
 args: